Christine Todd Whitman: Personal life

-At a 1973 inaugural ball for Richard Nixon, Christine had her first date with John R. Whitman (1944-2015), an old friend she had met while a student at Chapin.
+At a 1973 inaugural ball for Richard Nixon, Christine had her first date with John R. Whitman (1944–2015), an old friend she had met while a student at Chapin.
 The pair married the next year.
 Whitman was a businessman and an investment banker; he was also the grandson of early 20th-century Governor of New York Charles S. Whitman.

 While governor, Whitman used Pontefract, the family farm on which she was raised, as her primary residence.
 Whitman had purchased the property in 1991 following the death of her mother.

+John Whitman died on July 2, 2015, at age 71 following a June 2015 head injury.
 With her late husband, Whitman has two children: daughter Kate and son Taylor.
-Kate has followed her mother into politics, including an unsuccessful run for the U.S. House of Representatives and having worked as a congressional aide.
-In 2007, Kate was named executive director of the Republican Leadership Council, her mother's organization which promotes moderate Republicanism.
+Kate Whitman has followed her mother into politics, including an unsuccessful run for the U.S. House of Representatives and having worked as a congressional aide.
+In 2007, Kate Whitman was named executive director of the Republican Leadership Council, her mother's organization which promotes moderate Republicanism.
 Whitman has seven grandchildren.

-Whitman's hobbies have included mountain biking, playing football, and trapshooting.
-Whitman also had a Scottish Terrier named Coors (now deceased), who is the mother of former president George W. Bush's dog Barney.

 Whitman has been a resident of Tewksbury Township, New Jersey.